Chimerica (play): Subsequent productions

 In September 2015, Chimerica was performed for the first time in the United States.
-The production was directed by David Muse at Studio Theatre in Washington, D.C..
-Rob Yang played Zhang Lin opposite Ron Menzel's Joe Schofield.
+The production was directed by David Muse at Studio Theatre in Washington, D.C., Rob Yang played Zhang Lin opposite Ron Menzel's Joe Schofield.

 Chimerica made its Canadian premiere at the Royal Manitoba Theatre Centre in 2016.
 The production was directed by Chris Abraham and starred Evan Buliung as Joe and Paul Sun-Hyung Lee as Zhang Lin.
 Filmmaker Deco Dawson provided video which was projected during the performance.
 This production was co-produced by the Royal Manitoba Theatre Centre and by Toronto's Canadian Stage.
 After playing in Winnipeg from February till mid-March, the production travelled to Toronto and played from the end of March to mid-April.

 Later in 2016, Chimerica played in Chicago at TimeLine Theatre under the direction of Nick Bowling.

 Chimerica premiered in Australia in March 2017.
 Kip Williams directed the Sydney Theatre Company production at the Roslyn Packer Theatre.
 The production starred Mark Leonard Winter as Joe and Jason Chong as Zhang Lin among the cast of 32 actors.

 In February and March 2022, the Crane Creations Theatre Company led a play reading of Chimerica on its Play Date.
 This play reading is meant to spread awareness and increase appreciation of playwrights and playwriting from around the world and to global audiences.

+A French adaptation of Chimerica premiered in Montreal in January 2024 at the Jean-Duceppe Theatre of Place des Arts.